Integral Lattices of the SU(2)-TQFT-Modules: The Frohman Kania-Bartoszynska ideal

 \begin{thm} Let $N$ be an oriented 3-manifold with boundary $\Sigma$, then $\mathcal{J}_{p}(N)$ is finitely generated by all scalars $([N],\textbf{\textsl{b}})_{\Sigma}$ as $\textbf{\textsl{b}}$ varies over a basis for $\mathcal{S}_{p}(\Sigma)$. \end{thm}

 \begin{rem} This result is analogous to ~\cite[Theorem.\,16.5]{GM04}. \end{rem}

-Finally, a good question would be: ``Is there a relation between the Frohman Kania-Bartoszynska ideals using the $SU(2)$- and the $SO(3)$ theories?''
-The answer is given by the following theorem. \begin{thm} Let $N$ be an oriented compact 3-manifold with boundary.
+Finally, the following theorem gives the relation between the Frohman Kania-Bartoszynska ideals using the $SU(2)$-TQFT and the $SO(3)$-TQFT theories. \begin{thm} Let $N$ be an oriented compact 3-manifold with boundary.
 Then we have

 where $i_{r}$ and $j_{r}$ are defined as before. \end{thm}